#1. When a traffic signal is showing a steady yellow light:

 Don’t attempt the real exam too soon.
 Aim for a full score on a few practice tests.
 It gives you a good margin for passing the real knowledge examination.

-After studying with our free DMV practice tests, we are pretty sure you will pass.
-Most of our users do.
+The difficulty is considered moderate.
+After studying with these free DE DMV practice test questions, we are convinced that you will pass.

 Learn more: How to Ace the Test